I Understand

 Palau

-Palau is a vibrant town and port with a good selection of shops, weekly market, restaurants and boat trips out to the islands that make up the Archipelago of La Maddalena.
+Palau is a vibrant town with a good selection of shops, weekly market, restaurants and harbour with boat hire and boat trips out to the islands that make up the Archipelago of La Maddalena.
 It is the gateway to the island of La Maddalena with regular daily ferries leaving from the port.
 For James Bond aficionados, some scenes from the Spy Who Loved Me were filmed in the port area here.

 Porto Cervo

 Porto Cervo is situated in the heart of the Costa Smeralda.
 Designed by the Aga Khan as a world class yacht marina, it is surrounded by exclusive hotels and villas set up on the hillside enjoying wonderful views.
 It is a holiday destination for the jet set with 5 star hotels and the Pevero Golf Club nearby.
-Designer boutiques and elegant restaurants are set around the Piazzetta, to enjoy a drink overlooking the exceptionally large yachts in the marina!
+Designer boutiques and elegant restaurants surround the Piazzetta, an ideal spot to enjoy a drink overlooking the superyachts in the marina!

 Porto Pollo is a windsurfing and kitesurfing paradise between Palau and Porto Pozzo situated on a double bay with long beaches, sand dunes and clear blue sea.
 It is a popular spot for watersports and mountain biking, with equipment hire centres located on the beaches.
 There are boat trips and boat hire to visit the nearby islands.